repeaterjs/repeater/README.md

 For more information, visit [channel.js.org](https://channel.js.org).

-## Quickstart

-### Installation
+## Installation

-Channel.js is distributed on NPM in the CommonJS and ESModule formats.
+Channel.js is available on [npm](https://www.npmjs.com/package/@channel/channel) in the CommonJS and ESModule formats.

 `$ npm install @channel/channel`

 `$ yarn add @channel/channel`

-### Requirements
+## Requirements

 The `@channel/channel` package has no dependencies, but requires the following globals in order to work:
 - `Promise`
 - `Symbol.iterator`
 - `Symbol.asyncIterator`
+- `WeakMap`

-In addition, channels are most useful when used with `async/await` and `for await… of` statements.
+In addition, channels are most useful when used via `async/await` and `for await…of` statements.
 You can compile your code with babel or typescript to support enviroments which lack these syntax features.

-### Examples
+## Examples

 #### Logging timestamps with setInterval